Rodrigodd/Rodrigodd.github.io/_posts/2022-12-23-bf_compiler-part4.md

 00000000000d  000500000002 R_X86_64_PC32     0000000000000000 my_write - 4
 ```

-The relocation is of type `R_X86_64_PC32`, which means that it writes a 32-bit a
+The relocation is of type `R_X86_64_PC32`, which means that it writes a 32-bit
-word with the offset from the relocation to the given symbol.
-This is because
+word whose value is the offset from the relocation to the given symbol.
+This is
-the call instruction receives an offset as argument.
+because the call instruction receives an offset as argument.

 But the call instruction receives an offset relative to the address of the next
 instruction, so instead of writing `S - P` (symbol minus relocation address) it